Article updated April 26, 2018

 You can purchase an identity theft expense endorsement to help you cover the expenses associated with identity theft or covered disputes.
 You can also get access to toll-free legal assistance for legal questions.

+Talk to your insurer about the coverage and endorsements that work best for you.
 A thorough review of your property policy can help ensure all your valuable possessions are covered, and that you have any extra coverage you need for things that aren’t included under your home insurance.

 Do you have any of these endorsements or wish you did?
 Do you have questions about endorsements?
 Let us know in the comments below.